Accelerating Polarization via Alphabet Extension: Polar Code

-In a way, the study of polar code over BEC is the study of the cdf of $H_n$, with emphasis put on the hard threshold at $1 - H₀$.
-Abusing the same logic, this paper is a study of a stochastic process $\{W_n\}_n$ that lives in $[0,1]⁵ ∩ \{\, p+q+r+s+t = 1 \,\}$, which happens to have peculiar implications in coding theory.
+In a way, the study of polar code over BEC is the study of the cdf of $H_n$, with emphasis put on the hard threshold at $1 - H_0$.
+Abusing the same logic, this paper is a study of a stochastic process $\{W_n\}_n$ that lives in the four-dimensional simplex $[0,1]^5 \cap \{\, p+q+r+s+t = 1 \,\}$, which happens to have implications in coding theory (the implication being how to use simple instruments to construct low-$\mu$ codes).